eemontemayor/infra-coding-challenge/README.md

   ![benchmark](/gif/benchmark.gif)

 - Specifically, within the `api` directory, you'll find a file named `server.js` which has an endpoint `POST /users` that handles user creation.
 It simply takes what the request body and inserts it into mongo and then runs a function called `somethingSlow` synchronously and then returns a response to the user. `somethingSlow` is a function that mocks the behavior/speed of a calling a potential microservice.
 This doesn't have to be done synchronously.
+By this we mean that `somethingSlow` doesn't have to happen prior to returning the response.
+It can happen _asynchronously_.
 Upon running the benchmark, you'll notice that the response times are quite slow and requests will often time out.
 You are being tasked with:
   - reducing request latency
   - increasing the the number of requests handled per second
   - reducing the number of failed requests (due to timeouts).
 - Achieving this may require you to leverage additional technologies (i.e. redis), which is something you're welcome and encouraged to do.
+- You are by no means limited to just `server.js`.
+Feel free to do whatever you want.
+The only requirements are that:
+  - the requests must be responded to
+  - the effects of `somethingSlow` must happen
 - The endpoint provided is a very simplified in the sense that it doesn't have validation, password encryption etc. We didn't find it necessary to add these features for the purpose of this challenge

 ## Setup Instructions